rcy0228/azure-spring-cloud-training/01-create-an-azure-spring-cloud-instance/README.md

     --sku standard
     ```

-6. For the remainder of this workshop, we will be running Azure CLI commands referencing the same resource group and Azure Spring Cloud instance.
+6. For the remainder of this workshop, we will be running Azure CLI commands referencing the same resource group and Azure Spring Apps instance.
 So let's set them as defaults, so we don't have to specify them again.

    ```
    az configure --defaults group=$AZ_RESOURCE_GROUP